Long Fibre Diet

 In modern times, the picture of the ideal equine habitat is often depicted as a lush grass pasture, but in fact that does not resemble the habitat where horses evolved.
 In the wild, they travel on pathways and tracks through their territory and forage over large areas on sparse grasses, herbs, shrubs, barks and mineral sinks.
 The constant movement is not only necessary to access all of the required nutrition, but is also beneficial to the healthy function of the digestive tract, circulation, hooves and body in general.
 Standing in a lush pasture and gorging on a rich monoculture of grass day after day can be a recipe for problems like laminitis, obesity and digestive upset.
 Of course, as with everything, it is not as simple as that either.
 Pastures that are managed with those considerations in mind in areas where the forage season is long work very well for many, and it is also possible to feed a poor diet on hay if the wrong species, nutrition balance and cuts are used.
 After considering all of the health aspects and our own capacity, we have chosen an approach that seems to suit our horses.

 We don't have to concern ourselves with concentrated feeds that are designed for high performance, which is a relief as they can present their own health issues, but we do have to be aware of a few special dietary needs.
 The hay that is harvested off of our local fields has a different nutrient profile depending on the species, time of harvest, soil composition and type of fertilizer that may be used.
 Each batch has a unique mix of vitamins, minerals, energy or protein and of course, it does not contain the variety that horses would find in a wild environment where there is no intensive agriculture.
 In order to ensure that they receive a balanced diet, each day they get a meal that has a fibre base with various supplemental nutrients added as appropriate and according to the needs of the individual horse.
 For example, in Eastern Canada, the essential mineral selenium is not present in the soil, so we have to add it as a supplement if it doesn't appear in any other dietary source.
-They may receive minerals in an additive such as kelp, fatty acids and energy in the form of ground flax, extra calories in oats, etc. They have free choice plain, loose salt available as well as a large, mountain-sourced salt/mineral block.
+They may receive minerals in an additive such as kelp, fatty acids and energy in the form of ground flax, extra calories in oats, etc. They have free choice plain, loose salt available as well.

 Keeping it Simple